mnieber/dodo-commands/README.md

             )
     ```

-7. build the docker image that is associated with the dodo_tutorial project
+7. Build the docker image that is associated with the dodo_tutorial project

     ```bash
+    # Requires that docker is installed
     > dodo dockerbuild
     ```

+    Alternatively, you can edit the configuration file and set `enabled` to `false` under the `DOCKER` key.
+This has the effect that all commands run on the host machine.

+    ```bash
+    > edit $(dodo which --config)
+    ```

-8. enable the debug.on.yaml layer
+8. Enable the debug.on.yaml layer

     ```bash
     # check value of CMAKE_BUILD_TYPE